 Most frequent questions and answers

 Our proposals are all-inclusive.
 That means they cover everything related to your EDGE certification journey, including registration, preliminary and final certification costs, design audit fees (if applicable), and site audit fees.
-We also include a standard scope of EDGE Expert support at no additional cost to help you get started with your EDGE journey.
+If you selected EDGE Expert support, that is also included in the proposal.

 You cannot choose your auditor.
 Sintali works exclusively with SGS.
 We offer a one-stop shop approach, so you get one contract that includes the certification and auditing, without having to negotiate or tender your auditing fees separately.
 SGS is one of the largest global auditing firms in the world and has auditors around the world.
 Having worked on hundreds of EDGE projects, they bring high quality, rigor and expertise to our clients.

 Registration, certification and design audit fees need to be paid upfront before any work starts, to avoid any conflict of interest.
 As soon as payment is received, the project is registered on the EDGE App.
 For portfolio projects, payment plans are arranged accordingly.

 SGS is responsible for the EDGE auditing process.
 This includes reviewing and approving supporting documents, providing comments to client as needed and recommending a project for certification.

 Sintali is responsible for the certification review process.
 This involves reviewing the audit conducted by SGS and issuing certificates if the buildings meet the EDGE standard.
 Sintali is also exclusively responsible for the EDGE Zero Carbon certification process.

 The one-stop shop offer by the SGS-Sintali consortium allows for a more streamlined process with clients and less communication between multiple parties.
 SGS acts as the main point of contact for clients.
 This means all queries, including project and sales enquiries as well as technical queries, should run through SGS.
 If needed, SGS will pass on queries to Sintali for further support.